owenwangyixiao/assignment-1--web-design-at-risd--summer-2018--schedule-2/README.md

 Search online for quotes about — or by — four people listed above.
 You must provide a source for each quote.
 Place this content where you feel is most semantic.
 See MDN’s [blockqoute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) entry for ideas.

 ## Images
 [Search Creative Commons](https://search.creativecommons.org/) for images online of every person listed under the **Headings** section above.
-Employ these in your project.
-(Note image ratios, as these will inform your design.)
-Either link directly to external URLs or place your images in the `img` folder.
+(You may only use images that are in the public domain or that are governed by a Creative Commons license.)
+Employ these in your project — either link directly to external URLs or place your images in the `img` folder.

+Pay attention to image ratios, as these will inform your design.
+If need be, alter the images so they respect ratios you’ve chosen.
 See MDN’s [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) for more.

-**Note**: You may only use images that are in the public domain or that are governed by a Creative Commons license.

 ## Validate
 Make sure Atom continually reports `No errors were found!` in the lower left hand corner as you work.
 Solve validation issues as you work — don’t let them accumulate.
 That’s called technical debt.
 Avoid it!